How To Use OVA files with VirtualBox

 By default, VirtualBox uses .VDI files for its VM images.
 As well as importing from an OVA file, it can export to an OVA file.
 It converts a .VDI to OVF which is interchangeable with OVA so you can freely use the image in a different computer or VM program.

-- Open VirtualBox and select the VM image you want to export.
+- Open VirtualBox and select the VM image you want to export

-- File and Export.
+- Go to File and select Export

-- Name the file, select a destination and then a format.
+- Name the file, select a destination and then a format

-- Confirm the details and select Next.
+- Confirm the details then click Next again

 VirtualBox will then create an OVA file which you can use in other VM software.
-The format options are all OVF, but OVA and OVF are the same thing.
+The format options are all OVF, but OVA and OVF are the same things.
 The file suffix is .ova regardless of what option you select here.

 Errors and issues

 OVA files are supposed to be universal but as usual, things aren’t as simple as that.
 Occasionally when you import an OVA file you will see errors.
-Syntax can vary but the error message will often say something like ‘Import failed because the image did not pass OVA or OVF conformance or virtual hardware compliance checks.’
+The syntax can vary but the error message will often say something like ‘Import failed because the image did not pass OVA or OVF conformance or virtual hardware compliance checks.’
 If you see these errors, hit retry and the file will usually be imported as expected.

 If the import fails more than twice, recheck the OVA file with the program that created it to make sure it hasn’t been corrupted.